-The School of Engineering Student Ambassadors are outstanding engineering students who interact with staff, faculty, current students, prospective students, and current and prospective donors.
-They give presentations, organize workshops for current students, and attend various on-campus and off-campus events.
-They are also involved with Vanguard, which is the "umbrella" organization of the School of Engineering at UC Merced.
-Overall, the Student Ambassadors are leaders in the School of Engineering and in the UC Merced community.
+The School of Engineering Student Ambassadors are outstanding engineering students who interact with staff, faculty, current students, prospective students and current and prospective donors.
+They give presentations, organize workshops for current students and attend various on-campus and off-campus events.
+They are also involved with Vanguard, which is the umbrella organization of the School of Engineering at UC Merced.
+Student ambassadors are leaders in the School of Engineering and in the UC Merced community.

 2014-2015 Student Ambassadors

-Brian is a Computer Science and Engineering major.
+Brian majored in Computer Science and Engineering.
 He decided to come to UC Merced because UC Merced is a rapidly growing school which means that there are many opportunities to get involved and make a difference.
 Besides being a Student Ambassador, he is an integral member of the Association for Computing Machinery (ACM).
-Brian’s enjoys being a Student Ambassador because “I am always making new connections and opening my future to countless opportunities.”
+Brian’s enjoys being a student ambassador because “I am always making new connections and opening my future to countless opportunities.”
 He has an internship with NVIDIA Corporation this summer and fall.
-Upon graduating, he plans to enter the workforce and work on his Master’s Degree in Computer Science.
+Upon graduating, he plans to enter the workforce and work on his master’s degree in computer science.

-Senam is a Materials Science and Engineering major.
-Senam says she decided to attend UC Merced because “The School of Engineering centers on the notion of providing research and distinctive approaches to address many global issues”.
-She is the 2014-2015 President for UC Merced’s chapter of the National Society of Black Engineers (NSBE) and is an active leader on campus.
+Senam majoried in Materials Science and Engineering.
+Senam says she decided to attend UC Merced because “the School of Engineering centers on the notion of providing research and distinctive approaches to address many global issues.”
+She is the 2014-2015 president for UC Merced’s chapter of the National Society of Black Engineers (NSBE) and is an active leader on campus.
 Senam enjoys being a Student Ambassador and interacting with a variety of people, including faculty members.
 Upon graduation, Senam plans to attend graduate school.